Skip to content

 User provided kernel config

-If file userpatches/linux-$LINUXFAMILY-$BRANCH.config exists, it will be used instead of default one from config.
-Look for the hint at the beginning of kernel compilation process to select proper config file name.
+If the file userpatches/linux-$LINUXFAMILY-$BRANCH.config exists, it will be used instead of the default one from config.
+Look for the hint at the beginning of the kernel compilation process to select the proper config file name.
 Example:

 Text Only